Education for Life (E4L) Access

 - Part Time

-The course will be delivered face-to-face in a combination of venues dependent on location.
-These could be centre classrooms, centre garden, centre kitchen, local sports facility, resource centre and community halls.
-Students will also go on a number of educational/social visits to other venues.
+The course will be delivered face-to-face in a combination of venues.
+These could be centre classrooms, centre gardens, centre kitchens, local sports facilities, resource centres and community halls.
+Students will also go on a number of educational and social visits to other venues.

-In addition to a college tutor there will also be a college study support worker in attendance during all classes.
+In addition to a college Lecturer there will also be a college study support worker in attendance during all classes.

 How long will my course last?